 Compare the probability bound above with the success probability $\frac{1}{2}(1 + (1 - 2\eps)^k)$, which can be attained using $Tk$ queries by attempting to solve each instance independently and outputting the parity of the guessed bits.
-The concrete estimate given in Theorem~\ref{xorsdpt} is meant to illustrate how our bound approaches this value as $\alpha \rightarrow 0$; by a more careful use of Chernoff inequalities, one can get somewhat tighter bounds for specific ranges of $\alpha, \eps$.
+The concrete estimate given in Theorem~\ref{xorsdpt} is meant to illustrate how our bound approaches this value as $\alpha \rightarrow 0$.
+By a more careful use of Chernoff inequalities, one can get somewhat tighter bounds for specific ranges of $\alpha, \eps$.
 An XOR lemma for the worst-case setting can also be derived from our result.

-In addition to our `ordinary' DPT (Theorem~\ref{mainsdpt}), we also prove a `threshold' DPT, which bounds the probability that a query-bounded algorithm for $f^{\otimes k}$ solves `too many' of the $k$ instances correctly.
+In addition to our ``ordinary'' DPT (Theorem~\ref{mainsdpt}), we also prove a ``threshold'' DPT, which bounds the probability that a query-bounded algorithm for $f^{\otimes k}$ solves ``many'' of the $k$ instances correctly.
 As one special case, we prove:

-\begin{mythm} Let $f$ be a (not-necessarily Boolean) function such that any $T$-query algorithm has success probability at most $1 - \eps$ in computing $f$ on an input sampled from $\mu$.
-Fix any $\eta, \alpha \in (0, 1]$.
+\begin{theorem} Let $f$ be a (not necessarily Boolean) function such that any $T$-query algorithm has success probability at most $1 - \eps$ in computing $f$ on an input from $\mu$.
+Fix $\eta, \alpha \in (0, 1]$.
 Consider any randomized algorithm $\mathcal{R}$ making at most $\alpha \eps Tk$ queries on $k$ independent inputs from $\mu$.
-Then the probability that $\mathcal{R}$ computes $f$ correctly on at least $\eta k$ of the inputs is at most
+The probability that $\mathcal{R}$ computes $f$ correctly on at least $\eta k$ of the inputs is at most